fazliberkordek/FazliBerkOrdek/README.md

 1) Gradute Researcher-Scientist:
 Specifically, I am actively involved in the ANNIE experiment at Fermilab.
 Within this context, I conduct data analysis for physics-related aspects as well as neutron analysis for ANNIE.
 Furthermore, I contribute to the development of software and DLLN applications intended for the Phase 2 of the ANNIE experiment.

-2) Full Stack Software Engineering Freelancing:
+2) Full Stack Software Engineering :
-I have also established myself as a skilled Full Stack Software Engineer, taking on freelance projects.
-Notably, I was both a fellow and intern in the Google Turkey OVUA program.
+I have also established myself as a skilled Full Stack Software Engineer.
+Notably, I was both a fellow and Software Engineer in the Google Turkey OVUA program.
 In this capacity, I designed and developed cross-platform mobile and web applications, with a particular focus on the various industries.